 T: +44 7984 802 968

-somethingGraphic Ltd is run by Video & Projection Designer, Nina Dunn.
+somethingGraphic Ltd is run by independent Video & Projection Designer, Nina Dunn.

-Nina also engages in the educational aspects of her industry.
+Nina also engages in the educational aspects of her industry and has been nominated for a Technical Theatre Award for her work in this regard.
 She works as a tutor and mentor at Mountview College where she is developing a Digital Production module with Katherine Sandys.
-Nina was a speaker at this year’s World Stage Design Festival at the Video In Performance session and has been workshopping a new show for 2015 with The National Theatre of Scotland, working alongside Laurie Sansom and three Linbury prize entrants as the Projection Design Mentor.
+Nina has also spoken about the use of Video in Live Performance at the World Stage Design Festival

 Nina is represented as a designer by Mark Price at Amanda Howard Associates.